Pink Bellied Moth or Hakea Wine Moth

 Both forms have a scattering of white dots, and have pairs of pale spots on abdominal segments one, three, and eight.
 Small horns project from these.
 The Caterpillars have only two pairs of ventral prolegs.

-They feed on various members of the plant family PROTEACEAE :
+The caterpillars feed on various members of the plant family PROTEACEAE including :

 The caterpillars grow to a length of about 4 cms.